prince-chrismc/conan-center-index/docs/faqs.md

 * `intel-ipp/<version>`, e.g. `intel-ipp/2021`
 * `intel-dnn/<version>`, e.g. `intel-dnn/2021`

-**NOTE**: These references are not available in ConanCenter and will likely never be! it's the consumer's responsibility to provide the recipes for these libraries.
+**Note**: These references are not available in ConanCenter and will likely never be! it's the consumer's responsibility to provide the recipes for these libraries.

 Since these references will be never available in ConanCenter, they will be deactivated in the consuming recipes by default: